jamescalnan/Algorithms-that-Changed-the-World-CA/README.md

 ## Usage Instructions

-1. Read the `Boruvkas_Algorithm_Report.pdf` to understand the theoretical aspects of the algorithm.
+1. Read the `Algorithms_that_Changed_the_World_Report.pdf` to understand the theoretical aspects of the algorithm.
-2. Review the `Boruvkas_Algorithm_Source.py` to familiarize yourself with the implementation details.
+2. Review the `Boruvkas Algorithm.ipynb` to familiarize yourself with the implementation details.
-3. Run the source code script in a Python environment to see the algorithm in action.
+3. Run the code in a jupyter notebook or using a Python interpreter.
-4. Watch the `Video_Demonstration.mp4` for a guided tour of the project and to see the code demonstration (or use the provided link if the video is hosted online).
+4. Watch the `Video_Demonstration.mp4` for a guided tour of the project and to see the code demonstration.

 ## References